Can I make lump-sum CPF withdrawals?

 This allows members to enjoy their retirement without the worry of outliving their savings.
 Pension systems in other countries like Finland, Netherlands and Norway do the same.

-Singapore earned the top score in the MMGPI when assessed on the proportion of retirement benefit set aside for lump-sum vs. phased withdrawal.
+Our CPF system, including the withdrawal rules, are also well-regarded annually.
+Singapore has scored well in the annual Mercer Institute Global Pension Index* when assessed on the proportion of retirement benefit set aside for lump-sum vs. phased withdrawal.

-*The MMGPI is an annual global pension index that compares countries’ retirement systems in terms of the adequacy of benefits or retirement income provided, and areas such as the long-term sustainability, regulation and governance of pension systems.
+*The Mercer Institute Global Pension Index is an annual index that compares countries’ retirement systems in terms of the adequacy of benefits or retirement income provided, and areas such as the long-term sustainability, regulation and governance of pension systems.

 Share: